 Workshops & Mentoring

 We work in a government-run center with over a hundred youth carrying out periodic workshops and activities which contribute to healthy relationships and spiritual development.
-In the 1 to 1 mentoring program an adult invests in an intentional relationship with a specific adolescent in order to help them face their biggest challenges (self-esteem, relationships, school, etc), to live with hope and to accompany them as their family as they integrate into society once they are of legal age.
+In the 1-to-1 mentoring program an adult invests in an intentional relationship with a specific adolescent in order to help them face their biggest challenges - self-esteem, relationships, school, etc. The adolescent is encouraged to live with hope, and is accompanied by the adult, who stands in as their family as they integrate into society once they are of legal age.